Actonic-GmbH/power-groovy-jira/README.md

 Check out our apps on marketplace https://marketplace.atlassian.com/vendors/1214306/actonic-gmbh

 # Start up Jira with the app installed
 You can use the atlas-run command to run the Jira application and install the app.
-Then we'll confirm that Jira has started with the plugin created in Step 1 already installed.

 Change to the 'power-groovy-jira' directory and enter the following command: